FusionAuth/fusionauth-site/DocsDevREADME.md

    - Try and use real world names and values in example requests/responses.
 Using name such as `Payroll` for an Application name is more descriptive than `app 1` and allows the reader to more understand the example.
 4. When referencing a field in the description of another field use this syntax: `[field]#name#`.
 5. Always try and provide a complete description of an API parameter.
 Brief descriptions that only re-state the obvious are not adeqaute.
+6. There are times when two fields are optional, because only one of the two are required.
+In these cases, ensure we explain when the field is required, and when it is optional.
+There are many examples of this in the doc already for reference.

 #### Non API documentation
 1. Screenshots.
 Review color, dimensions and clarity.
 Review A/B to ensure layout has not changed, and the new screenshot is consistent with the previous one.